huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Stop taking things so seriously.
 Literally, in three generations, no one will even remember your name.
+Learn to laugh at yourself.
+The more you can laugh at yourself, the happier you'll be.

 Take a deep breath.
 Relax.
 Enjoy each moment in life.
+[Life moves pretty fast.
+If you don't stop and look around once in a while, you could miss it.](https://www.youtube.com/watch?v=vsYBtfQ3QDo)

 Let shit go.
 Choose to be happy.
 You can't wait until life isn’t hard anymore, before you decide to be happy.
 You live longer once you realize that any time spent being unhappy is wasted.